nus-cs2103-AY2021S1/tp/docs/team/gabrielsimbingyang.md

   feasible in this product.
 Since this is a core feature, this implementation also affected what code can be added to the future and what existing code can be removed.
 Modifying the implementation to allow the program to switch between play mode and command mode also required deep analysis of design alternatives.
   * Credits: I wrote this by myself but I utilized the existing commands created by my teammate, Melanie.
+  Additionally, code with the title `WordBank` mostly originated from the same `AddressBook` classes from AB3.

 * **New Feature**: Split the UI to hold both deck list and entry list.
 (Pull requests [\#67](https://github.com/AY2021S1-CS2103T-T09-4/tp/pull/67))
   * What it does: Allows the user to observe both the deck list and the entry list which is essential for Green Tea to be an intuitive application.